 Most CBD oil brands have the option to give your dog CBD in a pure oil form.

 The oil is usually in tincture form, and typically comes in different potencies.
 More than likely, you will select your desired potency based on your dog’s weight.

-At Honest Paws, you can choose from any of our condition-specific oils.
+At Honest Paws, you can choose from any of these condition-specific oils.